Vaccinium angustifolium: Pollination

 During the harvest or fruit bearing year, blueberry growers rent honey bee hives to put in their fields for pollination.
 These hives are placed in the fields at a density range of anywhere from 1-8 hives per acre.
 The hives are placed in the fields at 10-20% bloom allowing the bees to have enough forage rather than going elsewhere to forage.
 Hives are left in blueberry fields for 2 weeks on average, allowing the bees to pollinate the variety of clones in the field, all of which bloom at different times during the two-week period.

-Some growers also use bumble bees as well in hopes of maximum pollination.
+Some growers also use bumblebees as well in hopes of maximum pollination.
 Bumblebees will fly in colder and wetter weather conditions than the honey bee will, and they also pollinate in a different way than the honey bee.
 Bumblebees can sonicate the flowers, which releases pollen from deep inside the poricidal anthers.
-This is known as buzz-pollination.
+This is known as buzz pollination.

 Blueberry growers also rely on many wild bees for pollination, including solitary bees like Andrena carlini and Colletes inaequalis.

-State fruits
+In culture

-The lowbush blueberry is the state fruit of Maine, and the wild low bush blueberry is also the Nova Scotian Provincial Berry.
-Oxford, Nova Scotia is nicknamed "Wild Blueberry Capital of Canada."
+The wild lowbush blueberry is the Nova Scotian Provincial Berry.
+Oxford, Nova Scotia, is nicknamed the "Wild Blueberry Capital of Canada".

+It is also the state fruit of Maine.
 Maine's state dessert is blueberry pie made with wild blueberries.